 We are big London Plane fans here at EWT.
 It’s one of those species that tests our mettle as sawmillers.

-To achieve those delicately pastel coloured boards and lacey grain requires concentration and commitment.
+To achieve those delicately pastel coloured boards and lacegrain requires concentration and commitment.
 No doubt about it, Plane is a demanding timber but we wouldn’t have it any other way.

 What’s in a name?

-So, now what do you want to know?
+So, now what would you like to know about Plane?